Facts of Benito Juárez, Tlaxcala

 Among male adolescents, the number of young people aged 15 to 17 is 157.

-The age group of 18 to 24 years represents 772 of the total population.
+The male population aged 18 to 24 represents {PORCENTAJE}% of the total population.

 The proportion of women between 15 and 49 years old is {PORC}% of the total population.

-The number of women aged 60 and over in the population is 312.
+In the city of Benito Juárez, the female population aged 60 and over is 312.

 The relationship between men and women in Benito Juárez is 91.13 men for every 100 women.